tidepool-org/development/charts/tidepool/0.1.6/README.md

   * allows use of AtlasDB or Amazon DocumentDB
   * allows use of local (out of cluster) MongoDB
 * support for IAM role assignment using Kiam
+* automatic generation of TLS certificate requests (using certmanager)

 ## Prerequisites